 We’re often asked about the impact lifestyle factors have on hair loss.

 Food and Alcohol

-Excess alcohol consumption, on the other hand, can definitely affect hair growth and hair health.
+Excess alcohol consumption, on the other hand, can affect hair growth and hair health.
 People who drink more than the recommended number of standard drinks a day can suffer macro and micronutrient deficiencies and deranged hormonal profiles.
 All of this can lead to baldness!

 Extensive research has now shown that smoking is directly linked to poor hair health and baldness.
 Multiple recent studies have shown that men who smoke are twice as likely to be bald and more than four times as likely to have grey hair!
-Ditching the smokes is definitely a sure-fire way to improve your hair almost immediately.
+Ditching the smokes is a sure-fire way to improve your hair almost immediately.

 Hormones and Steroids